-Afterwards, I was struck with anger.
+Afterward, I was struck with anger.
 I was hurt.
 I didn’t really understand why I was hurt.
 I had received what I “needed.”
-As I thought about it longer, I realized that what I needed wasn’t sex, it was the emotional connection through the sharing of the act of sex.
+As I thought about it longer, I realized that what I needed wasn’t sex, it was emotional connection through sharing the act of sex.

 I tried for the next week to shake off my anger.
 I knew it was my issue, not my wife’s.
 I didn’t want to put this on her, but it was affecting my ability to treat her well.
 I’d put up emotional walls to protect myself.

-Clarity dripped out as he used those four buckets.
-It became so obvious when spelled:
+Clarity dripped out as he explained the four buckets:

 Husbands . . . you know.
 It’s like this: